 Part 1: Uninstall previously installed Webroot Security software via the Control Panel

-Note: If you receive an error during this step, or if you are unable to complete this step for any reason, please proceed to Part 2.
+Note: If you receive an error during this step, or are unable to complete this step for any reason, please proceed to Part 2.

 - Follow the correct steps for your Operating System.

 - Click Start, then click Run.
 In the Run window, type appwiz.cpl, then press Enter on your keyboard.

 Windows Vista/Windows 7: